 Does this mean that you should take them off your list?
 On the contrary!
 The fewer the open opportunities, the more proposals they receive.
 It makes sense to divert your grant winning strategy to taking time to be 'invited’.

-Here are five outreach strategies to get the invite.
+Here are eight outreach strategies to get the invite.

 Connect Through Your Current Funders